-The use of vehicles or machinery on forested land during the forest fire season requires an operating permit which may be obtained from the local Forestry District Office.
-Forestry District Office addresses are listed at: http://www.flr.gov.nl.ca/department/contact_forestry.html
+The use of vehicles or machinery on forested land during the forest fire season requires an operating permit which may be obtained from the local Forest Management District Office.

 Winter drilling on ice is not addressed in this document however is addressed during the exploration approval process.